“I want you to cut down a holly tree, and fashion a small stake from the trunk.”

-And we might as well take a minute to talk about the history of vampire folklore, because honestly I don’t have a single other thing to do.
+We might as well take a minute to talk about the history of vampire folklore, because honestly I don’t have a single other thing to do.
 This is one of those days where they’ve got a really great Friday-cliffhanger spectacle, which is scheduled for the last eight seconds of the episode.
 And unfortunately, the other twenty-one minutes and fifty-two seconds is just recap and housekeeping.

 For example: the opening scene, which is the first of three scenes today where Joshua walks into a room, disapproves of Angelique, and walks out again.
 In this one, he patiently explains to the audience that he has to bury his dead son in a secret location, with no ceremony and no headstone, because he believes that Barnabas has died of the plague, and he doesn’t want the town to panic.

 This is a rather deft bit of improvisational plot construction, moving pieces into place that we’ll need if we’re going to end up with Barnabas in a chained coffin in a secret room in the mausoleum.
 But they already established all of this yesterday, so we might as well talk about Petar Blagojevich and Arnont Paule.

 Petar Blagojevich and Arnont Paule were two suspected vampires from Serbia, who died in the mid 1720s.
 There was a “vampire hysteria” craze in Serbia at the time, which was similar to the 1692 witchcraft craze in Massachusetts.
 A man would suffer a violent death, and then that would be followed quickly by several other unexplained deaths, and you know how villagers are when they haven’t had a chance to break out the torches and pitchforks lately.